krithikasekhar/Program2/README.md

 ## Instructions to test
 -> The deployed link leads to the home page which has three links for admin login, user login and sign up.
 -> Pre-configured admin can login using the credentials given above.
 -> A first time user can sign up by entering their details.
+-> While signing up, give boolean values such as true or false in the fields recruiter and jobseeker.
+-> If you want to register as a jobseeker, enter
+    false for recruiter field, and
+    true for jobseeker field
+-> If you want to register as a recruiter, enter
+    true for recruiter field, and
+    false for jobseeker field
 -> After logging in, admin can either create a job-seeker, recruiter or company.
 Admin can also view the list of all users, companies, jobs and applications.
 -> A user can see his name and from there go on seeing his profile(show link), edit profile(edit link) and delete profile(destroy link).
 -> If a job seeker goes to his profile, he can view the list of his applications and other details.